Play, rest, & connection for collective liberation

 the great mystery

-Somatics means “of the body”; the ancient knowing of our cells, fascia, bones, bone marrow, blood, lymph, internal tides, & more— of how to be our unique & collective humanity.
+Somatics or “the language of the body”, is the ancient knowing of our cells, fascia, bones, bone marrow, blood, lymph, internal tides, & more— of how to be our unique & collective humanity.

 There is no “goal” for somatic sessions,— your system is the guide.
-Often, folks want to feel more restful, playful, and connected to themselves and others, which
+Often, folks want to feel more restful, playful, and connected to themselves and o

-Somatics means “of the body”; the ancient knowing of our cells, fascia, bones, bone marrow, blood, lymph, internal tides, & more— of how to be our unique & collective humanity.
+Somatics or “the language of the body”, is the ancient knowing of our cells, fascia, bones, bone marrow, blood, lymph, internal tides, & more— of how to be our unique & collective humanity.

-Every somatic session is different depending on what’s present for you in the moment, and what resources may be available in the field.
-When we are together in session, I am listening for your inherent healing blueprint and capacity, inviting awareness to sensation and physiology, inviting resource to support intensity, and guiding intensity towards completion or more safety.
-You always have the choice to say “no”, “that’s not quite it”, or “not right now” to any invitations, offerings, or reflections in sessions.
+When we are together in session, I am listening for your inherent healing blueprint and capacity, inviting awareness to sensation and physiology, inviting resource to support intensity, and guiding intensity towards completion or more relative safety.
+We practice somatics not to become more “calm”, but to become more present, open, and connected to whatever is true in each moment.
+Everything in sessions is an invitation, you always have the choice to say “no”, “that’s not quite it”, or “not right now” to any prompts, offerings, or reflections in sessions.

 “The work of life”, our daily occupations, are what make up our days, routines, & so many moments of our lives.
-Working in every setting of traditional occupational therapy provides me with a unique lens on our lifespans, the importance of play & meaning across life stages, and a love for the intensity of the whole human experience.
-The m
+My experience in traditional occupational therapy provides me with a unique lens on our lifespans, the importance of play & meaning across life stages, and a love for the intensity of the whole human experience.
+The majority of

 I love to guide you in unearthing your own healing capacity: you know your body better than anyone else.
-Much of the healing capacity we build in sessions can serve to support better sleep, more access to hobbies and creative energy, and more stability for life’s daily tasks (occupations)
+Much of the healing capacity we build in sessions can serve to support better sleep, more access to hobbies and creative energy, and more capacity and stability for life’s daily tasks (occupations).
+Improved capacity also serves to ride the waves of life that are inherently not in our control (severe weather, climate collapse, war, pandemics, and other harmful systems).
+Studer Somatics is not psychotherapy, we do not diagnose or pathologize “symptoms”, but track nervous system states (fight/flight, rest/digest, play/connection, fawn/please/appease) and orient towards more safety & aliveness.

 All folks deserve dignity, choice, agency, trust, and care in their healing journey, and my work serves to bring more ease, play, rest, and connection to the relationship you have with yourself, your beloveds, and the natural world.